China calls the shots in Asia's currency war

 YUAN AS ANCHOR

-China justifiably can weaken the yuan CNY=CFXS, which has appreciated considerably in trade-weighted terms in the past year.
+China justifiably can weaken the yuan, which has appreciated considerably in trade-weighted terms in the past year.

 Consumer inflation in the world's second-largest economy is at a 5-year low, while factory deflation is deepening.
 Because Beijing is trying to restrain local debt, it has been loath to cut rates aggressively or increase government spending.